2023 Solar Incentives Guide for East Brandywine, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Have questions about how the ITC applies to your specific situation?
-Contact your local East Brandywine solar panel installer to get more information.
+To more fully understand how the ITC may apply to you, get in touch with your local East Brandywine solar panel installer and request more information.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these might include rebates, tax credits and more.
+Some solar incentives are often also provided at the state and local level.
+As with federal incentives, these can include rebates, tax credits and more.
 Some incentives are ongoing, while others may only be available for a limited time.
-These incentives may be given by your county or municipality, or by the Pennsylvania government.
+These incentives may be given by the Pennsylvania government, or by your county or municipality.

 Next Steps for Installing Solar in East Brandywine

-Solar incentives might be offered by your local utility company, the federal government or the Pennsylvania government.
-The growing number of available incentives has helped nationwide use of solar energy increase greatly in the last 15 years.
-Your local East Brandywine solar panel installation expert can give you more information about which incentives you might qualify for, and get you feeling good about making the change to renewable energy today.
+Solar incentives might be provided by the Pennsylvania government, the federal government or your local utility company.
+The large number of available solar incentives has helped nationwide use of solar energy increase greatly in the last 15 years.
+When you're ready to make the change to solar energy, talking to your local East Brandywine solar panel installation expert is a great first step.

 EcoWatch's East Brandywine, PA Solar Incentives FAQs